 Headphones are transducers that require analog audio to drive their elements and produce sound waves.
 Computers, conversely, are digital devices that utilize digital audio rather than analog audio.

-Therefore, if we are to properly use headphones as an output device, we must first convert the computer’s digital audio to analog audio.
+Therefore, if we are to use headphones as an output device properly, we must first convert the computer's digital audio to analog audio.
 This is done with a digital-to-analog converter or DAC.

-The same goes for Lightning or USB to 3.5mm (or other analog connector) adapters.
-There needs to be a digital-to-analog converter in order to have the adapter work properly.
+The same goes for Lightning or USB to 3.5mm (or other analog connection) adapters.
+There needs to be a digital-to-analog converter to have the adapter work properly.

-However, there are other DACs that may yield better results than built-in sound cards and consumer-grade headphones.
+However, other DACs may yield better results than built-in sound cards and consumer-grade headphones.
 These DACs come in professional audio interfaces.

 An audio interface is really any device that allows a computer to connect to audio devices.
 These audio devices can be either input or output devices and include inherently analog devices such as headphones, monitors, microphones and instruments.

 These audio interface I/Os generally have better sound quality and greater versatility than a computer's built-in sound card.